Neuropsychology: Exploring Brain Function, Behavior, and Historical Foundations

 • Problem-solving activities

-Patients may learn to use calendars, alarms, or smartphone apps to manage daily tasks and appointments.
+Patients are instructed in utilizing calendars, alarms, or mobile applications to manage daily tasks and appointments effectively.

 Working with Patients with Dementia and Stroke

-For patients with dementia, neuropsychologists focus on maintaining cognitive function and managing behavioral symptoms.
+For dementia patients, neuropsychologists concentrate on preserving cognitive functions and managing behavioral symptoms.

 Interventions may include cognitive stimulation therapy, reminiscence therapy, and behavior management techniques.

-Neuropsychologists provide counseling and may collaborate with psychiatrists for medication management when necessary.
+Neuropsychologists provide counseling and may collaborate with psychiatrists regarding medication management, as necessary.

-Neuropsychologists help families understand the patient’s condition and provide strategies for effective caregiving.
+Neuropsychologists assist families in understanding the patient’s condition and offer strategies for effective caregiving.

 Behavioral and Cognitive Functions